VanshDeshwal/notes/Crypto notes/Papers.md

 After feature extraction, Figure 4 shows the number of flows for each top-level class, Figure 5 shows counts for mid-level apps, and Figure 6 shows counts for fine-grained classes.

 Class imbalance—when some labels have far more flows than others—is common but can bias model results.
 For example, in Figure 6, facebook_audio, hangouts_audio, skype_audio, and skype_file each have many more samples than other classes.

+## 4 NETML DATASET ANALYSIS
+Here we look at flow details for the training parts of all three sets.
+We use four types of data: (1) basic info, (2) TLS, (3) DNS, and (4) HTTP.
+Basic info means simple data that works for any flow, like how many packets there are, bytes sent and received, and how long the flow lasts.
+Protocol data cover TLS, DNS, or HTTP only when those packets exist in the flow.
+For TLS, we note the count of cipher suites and extensions that the client or server uses.
+For DNS, we use the query name and the answer IP as examples.
+For HTTP, we list fields like the status code and the request method.
+Basic info applies to every flow, but protocol data only apply when the flow has that protocol’s packets.
+Thus, Table 5 shows how many flows in each set have basic info, TLS, DNS, or HTTP data.

+In the training sets, NetML has 387,268 flows, CICIDS2017 has 441,116 flows, and non-vpn2016 has 131,065 flows.
+These numbers reflect the available flow pool.